romanpunia/vitex/README.md

 Tomahawk is licensed under the MIT license

 ## Known Issues
-This project is under development, bugs aren't the rare thing.
+This project is under development, bugs aren't the rare thing, THX to PVS-Studio, they became less often.
 Also dependency installation process can by quite tricky on some platforms like MacOS.
 OpenGL is not working properly, sooner or later it will be fully implemented, SPIRV-Cross will help with that.
 Script interface covers less than 5% of Tomahawk's abilities, bindings are wasting too much time to write, sorry :)